beginning of content

 • A varicocele is a network of swollen veins in your scrotum, usually on the left side.

-• It causes a lump in the scrotum, which is not usually painful and may be more obvious when you stand up, cough or strain.
+• It causes a lump in your scrotum, which you may be able to see or feel when you stand up, cough or strain.

-• A varicocele can sometimes interfere with sperm production and cause infertility.
+• A varicocele can sometimes interfere with sperm production and cause fertility problems.

-• You may need surgery for a varicocele if it is causing pain or infertility or affecting the size of your testicle.
+• You may need treatment for a varicocele if it’s causing pain, fertility problems or affecting the size of your testicle.

-• It’s important to see your doctor if you notice a lump or pain in your scrotum, to make sure it is not something more serious, such as testicular cancer.
+• See your doctor if you notice a lump or pain in your scrotum, to make sure it’s not something more serious, such as testicular cancer.

 What is a varicocele?

 A varicocele can develop around puberty.
-It is more common as you get older.
+Varicoceles are more common as you get older.

 What causes a varicocele?

-A varicocele is caused by a problem in the veins that drain blood from the testicles.
+A varicocele is generally thought to be caused by a problem with the veins that drain blood from your testicles.
 Veins contain valves that keep blood flowing towards your heart.
-If a valve is not working properly, blood can leak backwards and pool in the vein.
+If these valves are not working properly, blood can leak backwards and pool in the vein.
 Eventually, the veins become larger than normal.

 You are more likely to develop a varicocele if it runs in your family, or if you have varicose veins in your legs.

-Your doctor will usually be able to diagnose a varicocele by examining your testicles.
+Your doctor will usually be able to diagnose a varicocele by examining your scrotum and testicles.

 You might find out you have a varicocele if you are seeing a doctor about fertility problems.